Edward01S2/romanized/README.md

 Change the .env.example file to just a .env file.

-Finally, start the dev server with
+Finally, start the dev server with and in your browser go to http://localhost:8000

 ```php
 php artisan serve